zedithx/-contdevdep-ex1/README.md

   - **Time Since Last Boot** (`uptime -p`)

 - **Service 1**:
+  - 3 Instances to be load balanced
-  - Runs an HTTP server on port `8199` to serve its own container data.
+  - Runs a HTTP server on inner port `8199` to serve its own container data.
   - Requests and displays information from **Service 2**.

 - **Service 2**:
   - Collects the same container information but is only accessible by **Service 1** over an internal network.
   - Does not expose any public port.

+- **Nginx Service**:
+  - Starts webserver on port 8081
+  - Retrieves data from appropriate service 1 in round robin fashion on "REQUEST" button
+  - Shuts down system and containers on the "STOP" button

 ## Prerequisites